Digvijaysinhji Ranjitsinhji Jadeja: Maharaja Jam Sahib

 Following the death of his uncle, Jadeja became Maharaja Jam Sahib in 1933, continuing his uncle's policies of development and public service.
-Knighted in 1935, Sir Jadeja joined the Chamber of Princes, leading it as president from 1937 to 1943.
-Upholding the cricketing tradition of his uncle, he served as President of the Board of Control for Cricket in India in 1937–1938 and was a member of several prominent sporting clubs.
+He was knighted in 1935 and joined the Chamber of Princes, leading it as president from 1937 to 1943.
+Upholding the cricketing tradition of his uncle, he served as President of the Board of Control for Cricket in India in 1937 to 1938 and was a member of several prominent sporting clubs.
 He had previously played a single first-class match during the 1933–34 season, captaining Western India against the MCC during its tour of India and Ceylon.
 He scored 0 and 6 in his two innings, in what was also the only first-class match played by his brother, Pratapsinhji.
-During the Second World War, Sir Jadeja served on the Imperial War Cabinet and the National Defence Council, along with the Pacific War Council.
+During the Second World War, Jadeja served on the Imperial War Cabinet and the National Defence Council, along with the Pacific War Council.